Croatia Road Trip [Epic 2023 Itinerary Planner + Map]

 This tip seems like a no-brainer for anyone who has ever been on a road trip, but to make sure you don’t spend too much time lost or wondering where to go next, plan out your navigation in advance.

-My number one way to navigate, no matter where I am in the world, is to use Google Maps.
+My number one way to navigate and how I planned my trips around Croatia, is to use Google Maps.

 This will help navigate you through any updates that Google has yet to make, keep you only on the major routes, and provide you with a backup in case your phone battery dies.